 (I could seriously go on for another two pages without even breaking a sweat.)

-I mean suddenly these doctors and engineers and "hand picked" people seriously become dumber than the teen agers in a slasher flick.
+I mean suddenly these doctors and engineers and "hand picked" people seriously have worse judgement than the teen agers in a slasher flick.
 Where did the experts go?
 Cause these guys are like...the seventeen stooges.

-These aren't tragic flaws that lead to a downfall (like in Alien when Parker wouldn't shoot the alien because Lambert was in the way, and he has a soft spot for her, so instead he runs in and gets himself killed); these are PhD's making literally the stupidest decisions they possibly could in a given situation short of just jumping out the nearest airlock or doing a swan dive into the black goo.
+These aren't tragic flaws that lead to a downfall (like in Alien when Parker wouldn't shoot the alien because Lambert was in the way, and he has a soft spot for her, so instead he runs in and gets himself killed); these are PhD's making literally the worst decisions they possibly could in a given situation short of just jumping out the nearest airlock or doing a swan dive into the black goo.
 Stop it, writers!
 Seriously.
 That's lazy ass crap, and every blog in America is right to call bullshit on Prometheus for it.
 If your character is smart, have them be smart.
 If their flaws lead them to make a mistake, that's good characterization.
 But you can't just turn off their brain during the death scenes because it's more convenient for your body count.
 Besides imagine how much more intimidating the baddies will be when your characters are doing everything right and still get killed.
-After Prometheus I was genuinely unafraid because I knew I would never be so dumb.
-After Aliens, I couldn't sleep because....it didn't matter if you did everything right.
+After Prometheus I was genuinely unafraid because I knew I would never act like such a dipshit.
+After Alien, I couldn't sleep because....it didn't matter if you did everything right.

 2- Clunky Exposition in Dialogue Sucks

 When I say clunky, I don't mean like a 1970's computer.
 I mean clunky like a centipede with those wooden shoes from Holland.
 Seriously there were lines that I just had to crawl under my seat and power-wince at their delivery.
 Exposition dialogue is a subtle maneuver in written arts where the writer does a dance (hopefully so well you don't notice) between giving the audience well needed information, and actually being something someone might say.